pentesterkaran/hostwall/README.md

 ## Overview

-The Firewall Rules Manager is a Python-based tool designed to load, manage, and apply firewall rules from JSON files.
+The hostWall is a Python-based tool designed to manage, and apply firewall rules from JSON files.
 This project aims to simplify the process of managing firewall configurations and provide a robust interface for rule management.

 ## Features